 Evaluation and measurement are critical to developing social innovations that tackle tough social, economic and environmental challenges.
 You will be introduced to the basics of evaluation, including evaluation purposes (e.g., developmental, formative and summative).
 You will also explore issues related to developing evaluation designs, identifying and developing indicators and measures, and the importance “failing forward” and “intelligent failure.”

 |Subject code: XNPC 20202||15 hours.
 Fee: $389||Next Offered Winter 2018* |

 The Promise of Social Innovation Labs

 How can you move your change initiative from round table talks to action?
 Learn promising practices that are emerging in the social innovation ecosystem to draw on the strength and creativity of the right collective to help steward solutions through the use of social innovation labs.
-You will experience how to apply a selection of social innovation lab tools to navigate and make progress on a complex social challenge, and receive coaching relevant to your particular initiative.
+You will experience how to apply a selection of social innovation lab tools to navigate and make progress on a complex social challenge.

 |Subject code: XNPC 20203||15 hours.
 Fee: $389|| |

 *Winter 2018 registration opens Monday November 13th, 2017.

 For information about this program:

 Mount Royal University, 4825 Mount Royal Gate SW, Calgary AB T3E 6K6

 Customize this program for your organization through our Corporate Training department.